rosaadaline/notes/README.md

 8. Continuously learn and improve by attending workshops, reading blogs, or joining online communities.
 9. Communicate effectively with team members, clients, managers, users, testers, et al. Clear communication is crucial for a smooth project.
  10. Most importantly, always be patient and kind with yourself.
 Learning and growing as a programmer can be challenging, but it'll be worth it in end.

+# 2023-11-23
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented pace, it is essential to stay up-to-date with the latest developments and techniques in the field.
+This means constantly reading blogs, articles, and research papers, attending conferences, workshops, online courses, etc. to gain a deeper understanding of the topics that interest you.

+In addition to staying up to date with technological advancements, being a good programmer also means being able to work well with others.
+That means communicating effectively, both verbally and in writing, as well as being willing to listen and learn from others' experiences and knowledge.
+Teamwork is crucial in any project, but especially in software development, where collaboration is often essential for success.
+ -来自ChatGPT